bmusshca/bluewave/README.md

 # bluewave
 it's a project of ENSICAEN.
 Chief executive Hugo Descoubes for student of first year.
+# Those two files, are the schematic and the layout made by me.